ryanrudolfoba/SteamOS-microSD/README.md

 - Remount partitions as noatime mode to reduce microSD write operations.
 - Disable swap.
 - Run the above commands on every boot.
 - It will work on next SteamOS update.
-(Well, theoretically, need to test.)
+  > 20230326: Sucessfully update SteamOS to version 3.4.6
 - All in one script!

 ## Warning